 - Color: There are numerous ways that you can alter the color of a basement floor.
 You can stain or paint it with a basement safe concrete acrylic.
 You also have the option of acid staining the material, to get a new, unique, naturally mottled look.
-Finally, you can also use etching to create precise designs on the floor, or even faux grout lines that will make it look like a tile installation.
+Finally, you can also use etching to create precise designs on the floor or even faux grout lines that will make it look like a tile installation.

 - Rugs and Carpets: While concrete can be beautifully polished and designed, it is still a very hard surface to stand and walk upon.
 This effect can be greatly softened by strategically placing rugs, mats, and carpets throughout the space.
-This will create a contrasted look which will evoke a sense of dynamic tension between the various materials on the floor.
+This will create a contrasted look that will evoke a sense of dynamic tension between the various materials on the floor.

 Radiant Heating in Concrete Basement Floors

 One of the major drawbacks to concrete in a basement is that it is very cold and austere to the touch.
 In a basement, which is already a subterranean space, you want to try and avoid materials that will remind people of the stark nature of the environment.
 However, the use of a radiant heating system can completely change this around, turning chilly floors into warm, soothing surfaces, that fill the space with cozy comforts.

 Installing radiant heating in an already existing basement concrete floor will require laying the mesh material over the slab surface.
-You will then have to apply a self-leveling micro-topping treatment which will create a second skin of material over the heated coils.
+You will then have to apply a self-leveling micro-topping treatment that will create a second skin of material over the heated coils.
 This extra layer may cut down on headspace, but it can be relatively thin compared to other surface treatments.